ibm-cloud-docs/loadbalancer-service/basic-load-balancing.md

 As a good practice, we recommended that you provision your backend servers as ‘private-only’, unless they require direct public connectivity.
 This practice helps achieve better security, and it preserves your public IP address.
 The applications hosted on these backend servers are still accessible over public network using the load balancer.
 {: note}

-You may choose to allocate load balancer public IP addresses from either an IBM system pool(default) or a public VLAN under your account when creating your load balancer service instance.
+There are two ways to allocate public IP addresses to the load balancer:

+* **Allocate from IBM system pool:** This is the default method.
+With this method, IP addresses are allocated from IBM system pool.

+* **Allocate from a public subnet in this account:** With this method, IP addresses are allocated from a public subnet from your account.
+The subnet selection is automatic by default.
+If you are using API, you can select a particular subnet by passing the public subnet id when placing the order.

 ## Private to private load balancer
 {: #private-private-load-balancer}